FBalzerMPE/imprs_sports_week/data/sport_descriptions/capture_the_flag/specifications.md

 ### Point scheme

-3 points are awarded to each winning team.
-At the end, all points the teams have achieved are summed and normalized to determine the contribution to the total main team's score.
+1 point is awarded to each winning team, and 0 for a loss.\
+At the end, these are summed, normalized and weighted by a factor of **1.5** to determine the contribution to the main team's score.

 ### Refereeing